Tang Dynasty Tombs Unearthed In NW China - UrduPoint

 Tang Dynasty Tombs Unearthed In NW China

-BEIIJING, (UrduPoint / Pakistan Point News - 14th Jan, 2023 ) :Three tombs believed to date back to the Tang Dynasty (618-907) have been discovered in Xi'an, the capital of northwest China's Shaanxi Province, local authorities said on Thursday.
+XI'AN, (UrduPoint / Pakistan Point News - 15th Jan, 2023 ) :Three tombs believed to date back to the Tang Dynasty (618-907) have been discovered in Xi'an, the capital of northwest China's Shaanxi Province, local authorities said on Thursday.

 The three tombs were unearthed in Chang'an District in Xi'an, according to the Shaanxi provincial institute of archaeology.